CESSProject/cess-proving-system/README.md

 ## Settings

 Further down in this README, various settings are described that can be adjusted by the end-user.
-These settings are summarized in `rust-fil-proofs.config.toml.sample` and this configuration file can be used directly if copied to `./rust-fil-proofs.config.toml`.
+These settings are summarized in `cess-proving-system.config.toml.sample` and this configuration file can be used directly if copied to `./cess-proving-system.config.toml`.
 Alternatively, each setting can be set by using environment variables of the form "FIL*PROOFS*<setting name here>", in all caps.
 For example, to set `rows_to_discard` to the value 2, you would set `FIL_PROOFS_ROWS_TO_DISCARD=2` in your environment.

 Any configuration setting that is not specified has a reasonable default already chosen.